-I came to a kind of obvious realization recently: salads and smoothie bowls have a lot in common.
+I came to an obvious realization recently: salads and smoothie bowls have a lot in common.
 Base with greens?
 Check.
 Protein?
 Check.
 Fresh produce?
 Check.
 Toppings?
 Obviously.
 So yeah, smoothie bowls are really just breakfast salads.
-Or in any case, they're a delicious way to eat, instead of drink, a smoothie.
-And by putting a smoothie in a bowl, there's more surface area for toppings.
-Because that's the whole point anyway, right?
+Or in any case, they’re a delicious way to eat, instead of drink, a smoothie.
+And by putting a smoothie in a bowl, there’s more surface area for toppings.
+Because that’s the whole point anyway, right?

 Just like a good salad, you want your smoothie bowl to have a mixture of layers, textures, and flavors.
 Smoothie bowls need to be thicker than regular smoothies so that they’re spoon-able and can withstand the weight of the toppings.
 Here’s my general smoothie bowl formula:

-Coconut or grass-fed yogurt, protein powder, and/or nut butter.
+Coconut yogurt, protein powder, and/or nut butter.

 Fresh fruit, like berries, banana slices, peaches.